 After travelers submit their application, they must wait for their visa.
 This usually takes approximately two business days (48 hours), although the timing may be different due to demand and holidays.

-The Kenyan visa for Indian nationals is valid for a stay of up to 90 days.
-If the traveler wishes to stay longer than 90 days, they must apply in person for an extension at the Immigration Headquarters in Nairobi.
-The visa extension is granted for an additional 90 days.
+The Kenyan visa for Indian nationals is initially valid for a stay of up to 30 days.
+If the traveler wishes to stay longer than 30 days, they must apply in person for an extension at the Immigration Headquarters in Nairobi.
+A visa extension may be granted twice, for a total of up to 5 additional months.

 Travelers are encouraged to print out a copy of their approved eVisa in case the immigration officer asks for it at the border.